Social Media Policy

 PS-10 - Internal and External Communications/Advertisements

-This policy is an extension of PS-10, Internal and External Communications.
-PS-10 is a policy that preserves, protects, and enhances LSU’s image by presenting the University in a clear, unified, consistent, and memorable manner.
+An extension of PS-10, Internal and External Communications. this policy preserves, protects, and enhances LSU’s image by presenting the university in a clear, unified, consistent, and memorable manner.
 Content distributed through social media reinforces the brand and positive perception of LSU.
 All content distributed through social media must satisfy PS-10.

 SMDs must be cognizant of the fact that members of the media often monitor social media channels.
-Consultation with Strategic Communications is not a requirement to publish content within social media channels, but if the content specifically targets media outlets, communicators should consult Strategic Communications.
-This contact should be made prior to publication.
+Consultation with our team is not a requirement to publish content within social media channels, but if the content specifically targets media outlets, communicators should consult us prior to publication.

 PS-06.20 - Security of Data and PS-30 - Student Privacy Rights